 Meaning

-In the quote “America is the greatest nation ever founded.
+The message behind “America is the greatest nation ever founded.
 The ideals are the greatest ever espoused in human history, and we just need the country to live up to them.
-But what I worry about are the 1 million black men in the prison system.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.
+But what I worry about are the 1 million black men in the prison system.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme